Storm King School: History

 The Storm King School began in 1867 as the Cornwall Heights School.
-Dr. Louis P. Ledoux, a graduate of Amherst College and Union Theological Seminary, and a pastor of the Cornwall Presbyterian Church, founded the school after requests that he establish “a Christian school in the home of a Christian gentleman.”
-Dr. Ledoux purchased Wood Farm on the northern slope of Storm King Mountain, where he prepared young men for New England colleges until 1872, when he sold his interest in the school to Oren S. Cobb.
+Louis P. Ledoux, a graduate of Amherst College and Union Theological Seminary, and a pastor of the Cornwall Presbyterian Church, founded the school after requests that he establish "a Christian school in the home of a Christian gentleman."
+Ledoux purchased Wood Farm on the northern slope of Storm King Mountain, where he prepared young men for New England colleges until 1872, when he sold his interest in the school to Oren S. Cobb.

-Mr. Cobb was headmaster for 15 years until 1889, when the school was sold to Dr. Carlos H. Stone.
+Cobb was headmaster for 15 years until 1889, when the school was sold to Carlos H. Stone.
 During Stone's 29-year leadership, the school saw much growth, including increased enrollment and an enlarged physical plant.
 In 1914, the school was incorporated under New York State law and renamed the Stone School.

-In 1923, during the tenure of Headmaster Alvan P. Duerr, the school's name was changed to Storm King School.
+In 1923, during the tenure of headmaster Alvan P. Duerr, the school's name was changed to Storm King School.
 In 1928, the Board of Regents of the University of the State of New York chartered SKS as a tax-exempt educational institution.

-From 1932 to 1951, throughout the austere years of the Depression and World War II, SKS was led by Headmaster Anson Barker, and benefited from the patronage and participation of several prominent families who lived on the mountain, including the Abbotts, Ledouxs, Matthiesens, Partridges, Smidts and Stillmans.
+From 1932 to 1951, throughout the austere years of the Depression and World War II, SKS was led by headmaster Anson Barker and benefited from the patronage and participation of several prominent families who lived on the mountain, including the Abbotts, Ledouxs, Matthiesens, Partridges, Smidts and Stillmans.

-Margaret Clark, the school's first female teacher (primarily in art), retired in 1938 after over forty years at SKS.
-Her design of the school's crest, initially created for the student publication “The Echo”, was later adopted as the school's official emblem.
+Margaret Clark, the school's first female teacher (primarily in art), retired in 1938 after over 40 years at SKS.
+Her design of the school's crest, initially created for the student publication The Echo, was later adopted as the school's official emblem.

 During the 1950s and 1960s, the school saw considerable growth thanks in part to Stephen P. Duggan, an attorney and long-time member and chairman of the Board of Trustees who owned property adjacent to the school.
-Mr. Duggan oversaw the rebuilding of SKS's then 44-acre campus, including construction of The Ogden Library (1958), Dyer Hall (1958), Highmount Dormitory (1958), Dempsey Dormitory (1959), Stillman Science Building (1960–61) and a new gymnasium (1963).
+He oversaw the rebuilding of SKS's then 44-acre campus, including construction of The Ogden Library (1958), Dyer Hall (1958), Highmount Dormitory (1958), Dempsey Dormitory (1959), Stillman Science Building (1960–61) and a new gymnasium (1963).